MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

             [in] EventRegistrationToken token);
     }

-    /// Fires when a response for a request is received for a Web resource in the webview.
+    /// Raised when a response for a request is received for a Web resource in the webview.
     /// Host can use this event to view the actual request and response for a Web resource.
     /// This includes any request or response modifications made by the network stack (such as
-    /// adding of Authorization headers) after the WebResourceRequested event for
+    /// the adding of Authorization headers) after the WebResourceRequested event for
-    /// the associated request has fired.
-Modifications made to the request or response
+    /// the associated request has been raised.
+Modifications made to the request or
-    /// objects are ignored.
+    /// response objects are ignored.
     interface ICoreWebView2WebResourceResponseReceivedEventHandler : IUnknown
     {
         /// Called to provide the implementer with the event args for the